vitessio/website/content/en/docs/user-guides/materialize.md

 +----------+-------------+----------+
 ```

-Again, we can add a column to the source table, and see it replicated into the target table:
+Again, we can add a row to the source table, and see it replicated into the target table:

 ```
 $ echo "insert into corder (order_id, customer_id, sku, price) values (7, 7, 'SKU-1002', 30);" | mysql commerce